Djensonsan/Distributed-Applications-Project/README.md

 This project was part of the course "Distributed Applications", taught at Campus GroepT, KU Leuven.

 ## Application Idea
-The idea of this project was to make a custom e-commerce webshop in Jakarta EE with an Angular Frontend
+The idea of this project was to make a custom e-commerce webshop in Jakarta EE with an Angular Frontend.
+The following requirements had to be implemented:
+Develop a small application, that includes the following components:

+EJB:
+- At least one stateless and one stateful EJB session bean
+- At least one Singleton bean
+- At least one interceptor
+- At least one timer
+- A MDB (Message Driven Bean) with a Message Queue (and some code that posts a message in the queue)
+- A SOAP web service
+- A RESTFul web service

+JPA:
+- A few entity beans, with at least a one-to-many and a many-to-many relationship
+- Corresponding tables
+- Some "special" JPA annotations (make a selection yourself)
+  @Enumerated
+  @Elementcollection
+  @Inheritance
+  @Embeddable/@Embedded
+- Web-client
+- One Servlet
+- One Filter

+Framework:
+- A JavaScript client-side framework with RESTful calls
+- Web service clients
+- One client for your own web services
+- One SOAP client
+- One client for the RESTFul service (Json or XML)

 ## Installation